DanielV04A/employee-management-app/README.md

 # employee-management-app
-This is m yfirst app
+This is my employee managment app
 # Employee Management CRUD App

 This is a Django-based web application for managing employee records.